PROLOGUE

 Already celebrating, Stuart arrived at the hospital and carefully signed his first, middle, and last name on the birth certificate.
 The nurse asked if he wanted to have dinner in the room with his wife.

-“The food’s delicious, Stuart.”
-I knew the chef because she taught me to cook Hawaiian pork chops during my seventeenth summer when I worked in the hospital kitchen.
+“Please stay, Stuart, the food’s delicious.”
+I knew the chef.
+She’d taught me to cook Hawaiian pork chops during my seventeenth summer working in the hospital kitchen.

-“Sorry, I can’t stay.”
+“Sorry.”
 He grinned, proudly producing a box of Cuban cigars.
 “I’m on my way to the bar to pass these out.
+12-27-25

 Self-Portrait, 1972, 30×36 inches, oil on canvas by Eva Margueriette